mikedpsm/mikedpsm/README.md

 - **Computer Science** graduation 🔁(sixth semester)
 - **MBA** in Full Cycle Architecture 🔁(ongoing)
 - ⚡ English level: **Advanced** / **Fluent**
-- I have intentions of learning: Go, API Gateway, Kafka, Keycloack and React Native in the near future, so if you have any interesting source of study for those technologies and you're willing to share it with me, I'll be super happy 🤩
+- I have intentions of learning: Go, API Gateway, Kafka, Keycloak and React Native in the near future, so if you have any interesting source of study for those technologies and you're willing to share it with me, I'll be super happy 🤩

 <br><br>